kapildev5262/KDandCompany/README.md

    npm run dev
 ```

-### Now frontend will start o your server and open it in your browser.
+Now frontend will start o your server and open it in your browser.

+## Contact Us
+For inquiries, please contact us:

 # Thank you!